yodada/ChampSim/README.md

 ```
 Unique Instr Id, Cycle Count, Load Address, Instruction Pointer of the Load, LLC hit/miss
 ```
+  The load traces are plain text CSV.

 - Execution traces under the folder ChampSimTraces that ChampSim will need to compute IPC.
 You do not need these traces to train your models, they are only provided to facilitate an evaluation of instructions per cycle (IPC).
   Note that you do not unzip execution traces as ChampSim expects it to be in the zipped format.
-The load traces on the other hand are plain text CSV.

 ## Output File

 For a given Load Trace, your code should generate an output file that contains one prefetch per line.
-Each line should consist of two space separated integral values, the unique instruction ID for which you want to issue a prefetch and the load address you want to prefetch.
+Each line should consist of two space-separated integral values, the unique instruction ID for which you want to issue a prefetch and the load address you want to prefetch.
 The unique instruction ID corresponds to the ID of the triggering load in the input Load Trace.
 You can include upto two